Saieshwarsai/IOT_industry_monitoring_thingSpeak/README.md

 # IOT_industry_monitoring_thingSpeak
-industry changes which monitoring and display in the Thingspeak platfom
+The Industry changes which are monitored and and displayed in the Thingspeak platform